Sample Answers to Interrogatories in a Product Defect Lawsuit

 MEDICAL EXPENSES TO DATE: | $143,708.60 | ||

-ANSWER NO. 12: Plaintiff objects to this interrogatory as the information sought is irrelevant, and the discovery of which is not likely to lead to information which would be admissible at trial.
-Furthermore, the probative value is outweighed by the prejudicial effect; however, without waiving said objections; Plaintiff had a boating accident in or around 2016 where he suffered a broken left wrist.
+ANSWER NO. 12: Plaintiff objects to this interrogatory as the information sought is irrelevant, and the discovery of which is not likely to lead to information that would be admissible at trial.
+Furthermore, the probative value is outweighed by the prejudicial effect; however, without waiving said objections, Plaintiff had a boating accident in or around 2020 where he suffered a broken left wrist.
+He had a full recovery.

 INTERROGATORY NO. 13: If you have ever had any serious illness, sickness, disease, or surgical operation, either prior or subsequent to the occurrence referred to in the complaint, state the date and place when and where this occurred and set forth a detailed description of your symptoms, the names and addresses of all physicians, surgeons, osteopaths, chiropractors, medical practitioners and hospitals rendering treatment, the approximate date of your recovery or if you did not recover fully, the date you achieved maximum recovery and/or disability and a description of your condition at that time.